African - American First Ladies of Distinction

 Belva Davis

 Belva Davis (b.
-October 13, 1932), a television and radio journalist, was the first to become a west coast reporter in 1966, when she was employed at KPIX TV (Chanel 5) in San Francisco.
+October 13, 1932), a television and radio journalist, became the first Black woman west coast reporter in 1966 at KPIX TV (Channel 5) in San Francisco and earned numerous Emmys and a Governors Award.

 Ethel L. Payne